-The kribensis cichlid, also known as krib, is the most famous type of cichlids.
-This is because the kribensis cichlid is known to be resistant to all sorts of water conditions, which include factors such as temperature, freshness and availability of food.
+Kribensis Cichlid (Pelvicachromis Pulcher) also known as Krib, is the most famous type of cichlids.
+This is because the kribensis cichlid is known to be resistant to all sorts of water conditions, which include factors such as temperature, freshness, and availability of food.

 Under perfect care, these fish have a lifespan of five years or even more.
-They are very colourful, and their colours become even more prominent when they are given good care.
+They are very colorful, and their colors become even more prominent when they are given good care.

 The kribensis cichlids tend to develop a purple or red region around the abdominal area.
 These characteristics make the kribensis cichlids very high in demand among hobbyist aquarists.

-This fish typically has a habitat that ranges all the way to Cameroon, Nigeria and Benin.
-It is a common myth that the kribensis inhabits brackish waters; in reality, it is found in deltas that stretch from 150 kilometres inland to the sea.
+This fish typically has a habitat that ranges to Cameroon, Nigeria, and Benin.
+It is a common myth that the kribensis inhabits brackish waters; in reality, it is found in deltas that stretch from 150 kilometers inland to the sea.

-It is only present in soft, fresh waters and not in brackish conditions.
-All evidence of their habitat shows that kribs are freshwater fish, and brackish waters are unsuitable for their sustenance.
+It is only present in soft, freshwaters, and not in brackish conditions.
+All evidence of their habitat shows that Kribensis cichlid are freshwater fish, and brackish waters are unsuitable for their sustenance.

-By doing this, the fish do not fight and show their colours at the edges of the tank.
+By doing this, the fish do not fight and show their colors at the edges of the tank.

 It is also strongly advised to keep the tank covered as the kribs are considered an active breed.